intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 information in any given context to only include what is necessary for that context, and prevent sharing of data across contexts wherever possible.

-The most impactful types of information to partition are (a) user identity or identities (such as an account name or IP address) that can be linked and (b) user data (such as the content a user is accessing), which can be often sensitive when combined with user identity.
+The most impactful types of information to partition are (a) user-identifying information, such as user identity or identities (including account names or IP addresses) that can be linked and (b) non-user-identifying information, or user data (including the content a user is accessing), which can be often sensitive when combined with user identity.

+In this section, we discuss considerations for partitioning these types of information.

+## Partitioning Considerations

 User data can itself be user-identifying, in which case it should be treated as an identifier.
 For example, Oblivious DoH and Oblivious HTTP partition the client IP address and client request data into